sunnysideup/silverstripe-upgrade_to_silverstripe_4/docs/en/INDEX.md

 Here is what this module does, AUTOMAGICALLY:

 - clear workbench
 - checkout master of your module
 - create legacy branch
 - create upgrade branch
 - clear workbench
 - do upgrade stuff on the upgrade branch
 - set up SS4 / SS3.7 vanilla install
 - add your module / project again (upgrade branch)
 - do more upgrade stuff
 - run a dev/build and a test

 Once that has completed you can MANUALLY:

 - review and fix any outstanding issues (many of them clearly marked) OR rerun full process (it is repeatable).
 - merge your upgrade branch into your master (and delete the upgrade branch)
 - you are now SS4 ready

 Along the way, you may have to fix stuff and (a) start again OR (b) run the last task again.

-# prerequisites before you start:
+# prerequisites before you start

 - projects need to be a git repository (private is fine)
 - for modules only:

   - module to be upgraded needs to be listed on packagist.
   - composer file needs to follow a valid pattern (see below)

 - **IMPORTANT** The module's / project's PHP classes are organised in meaningfull folders so that they are PSR-4 ready.
 This means that you create folders, similar to **silverstripe/framework**, where classes are put in semantic folder names.
     You do not need to use title case for the folder names as this will be fixed by the upgrade tool.

 - Separate MyPage and MyPageController into separate classes and move them into Pages and Control folder (moving both into a PageTypes folder is fine also).

 ```
 /code/MyPage1.php (contains class MyPage1 AND MyPage1_Controller)